Outset Contemporary Art Fund: Cycle IV

+Awards totalling £125,000 were granted to Los Angeles County Museum of Art (LACMA) for the group exhibition entitled ‘Imagining Black Diasporas: 21st Century Art and Poetics’, UK-based charity, At The Bus, Fondazione ICA Milano for Rebecca Moccia’s exhibition ‘Ministry of Loneliness’, Athens-based Locus Athens for their programme ‘Revolution is not a One Time Event’, and Forma for Oliver Chanarin’s ‘A Perfect Sentence’.

 Cycle III

-The Outset Partners Transformative Grant 2021
+The Outset Partners Transformative Award 2021

 Performa, the long-running US-based performance art organisation, were awarded £150,000.

-Impact Grants 2021
+Impact Awards 2021

-Grants totalling £125,000 were awarded to UK charity Artists in Residence, London’s nonprofit Bold Tendencies, Paris’s Centre Pompidou, the Filipino organisation Green Papaya Art Projects and the International Curators Forum.
+Awards totalling £125,000 were granted to UK charity Artists in Residence, London’s nonprofit Bold Tendencies, Paris’s Centre Pompidou, the Filipino organisation Green Papaya Art Projects and the International Curators Forum.

 Cycle II

-The Outset Partners Transformative Grant 2020
+The Outset Partners Transformative Award 2020

 The Royal Botanic Garden in Edinburgh and Serpentine Galleries in London were jointly awarded £150,000 for their collaborative work on ecology.

-Impact Grants 2020
+Impact Awards 2020

 Grants totalling £125,000 were awarded to Kampala-based 32° East (Ugandan Arts Trust); Beit Ha’Gefen gallery in Haifa; the International Curator’s Forum; Liverpool Biennial; Nottingham Contemporary; The Power Plant Contemporary Art Gallery.

 Cycle I

-The Outset Partners Transformative Grant 2019
+The Outset Partners Transformative Award 2019

 The Constituent Museum, a joint initiative between The Whitworth, Manchester, and the Van Abbemuseum, Eindhoven, enabled the galleries to work with the public to plan the reimagining of their institutions.

-Impact Grants 2019
+Impact Awards 2019

-Grants totalling £125,000 were awarded to Hayward Gallery, International Curator's Forum, Victoria & Albert Museum, Kunsthalle Basel, and a final grant awarded jointly to Chisenhale Gallery in London, Spike Island in Bristol, Baltic Centre for Contemporary Art in Gateshead and The Whitworth, Manchester.
+Awards totalling £125,000 were awarded to Hayward Gallery, International Curator's Forum, Victoria & Albert Museum, Kunsthalle Basel, and a final grant awarded jointly to Chisenhale Gallery in London, Spike Island in Bristol, Baltic Centre for Contemporary Art in Gateshead and The Whitworth, Manchester.